yussypu/database/README.md

 An embedded OLTP database written in Rust.
 It exists to work through one question: how do serializable transactions, deterministic simulation, and formal specification fit together in a single storage engine.
 It is not finished and it is not meant for production.
 The interesting parts are the constraints it holds itself to, not the throughput numbers.

 Transactions are serializable.
-The WAL, MVCC, and SSI protocols are specified in TLA+ and machine checked with TLC.
+The MVCC and SSI protocols are specified in TLA+ and machine checked with TLC.
 Every source of nondeterminism routes through one trait, so a bug found from a seed reproduces byte for byte.
 Every architectural decision is written down in DECISIONS.md next to the regression test that pins it.

 ## Three ideas it puts in one place